CynthiaF77/docs.neatline.org/map-based-exhibits.md

 ## Using a Custom Map Default Layer:

 Neatline exhibits can be customized using georectified historical maps or custom base layers, by publishing the layers to the web using a piece of software called [Geoserver](geoserver), an open-source geospatial server that does the computationally-intensive work of piping the georeferenced image tiles into the Neatline exhibits.
+See [Installing Geoserver](installing-neatline.html#installing-geoserver) for more details.

 This option is especially useful for historic exhibits, where the contemporary default map layers may not accurately depict historic conditions.
 Georeferenced spatial layers also provide a method of bringing in other types of geographic spatial data you may have for your exhibit.